 Finally, make sure all your marketing documents – CV, covering letters and LinkedIn profile – are checked (and checked again).
 Research suggests that 97% of hiring managers reject CVs on the basis of only two typos.

-3: Don’t think you can just wing an interview
+3: Don’t think you can just wing an interview, especially your first Graduate job interview

 The biggest mistakes candidates make in interviews is not researching the company and not preparing for the type of questions they’re likely to be asked.
 Read up on everything you can find about the employer.
 Not just the obvious stuff on their website, but annual reports and media commentary.